jburer/NIST/README.md

 for Security and Privacy.
 The problem is consuming that documentation and making it applicable to an enterprise level is a herculean task.

-To aid in that consumption, I've created an app (that consumes an API) to make the presentation of what I consider to be the fundemental data within that documentation a little more managable.
+To aid in that consumption, I've created an app <i>(that consumes an API)</i> to make the presentation of what I consider to be the fundemental data within that documentation a little more managable.

 Current build only has FIPS 200.
 I will add more as I tackle them.

-For more info check out my blog: <a href="http://jburer.wordpress.com" target="_blank">http://jburer.wordpress.com</a>
+For more info on this effort check out my blog: <a href="http://jburer.wordpress.com" target="_blank">http://jburer.wordpress.com</a>

 ## Fundementals